The definition of begpacker (beg-packer) is someone who attempts to save money by asking locals and other foreigners to

-If you’re starving and homeless, begging might be your only recourse, regardless of where you’re from and what your circumstances.
-But if you come from a western country with social welfare, you have an iPhone, and you can afford a flight home, you should not be holding up cardboard signs and begging for food or money.
+If you’re starving and homeless, asking strangers for help might be your only recourse, regardless of where you’re from and what your circumstances.
+But if you come from a western country with social welfare, you have an iPhone, and you can afford a flight home, you should not be holding up cardboard signs and asking for food or money.

-Some people will disagree with my judging of privileged Western begpackers.
+Some will disagree with my judging of privileged Western begpackers.
 Some people will always be contrarians.